 In my opinion, ‘agile’ means being fast and responsive, focused on delivering value, but without chaos and risk.

 Thomas Kuhn, in his book “The Structure of Scientific Revolutions” used the term “paradigm shift”.
 He argued that rival paradigms are incommensurable; that is, it is not possible to understand one paradigm through the conceptual framework and terminology of another rival paradigm.
 I certainly agree with that.
-Therefore, any ‘agile’ approach to work cannot be measured using the metrics applied to conventional approaches.
+Therefore, any ‘agile’ approach to work cannot be effectively measured using the metrics applied to different or conventional approaches.

 At the end of the day, our ability to respond to the needs of our business and workplace is far more important than mindlessly following the rigors of a book of rules and regulations, printed neatly and all fixed in a point in time.
-I’m not at all suggesting that old-school methodologies and approaches to work are not important.
+I’m not at all suggesting that old-school methodologies and approaches are not important.
 They are.
 But flexibility, responsiveness, value delivery, and direct interaction are the key to success.

 The quality of the work we do is always directly related to our education, professional development, experience, and the quality of the methods we use and the thinking applied.
 And our willingness to go where others have not dared.